-World Link’s Public Achievement Leadership Program is designed to give all students who participate in it’s activities the basic skills and knowledge needed to start the alumni chapter of their life.
-This special conference, PAL-NYC; then trains the top ten percent in advanced leadership skills, putting them a step ahead of their peers once they return home.
+World Link’s Public Achievement Leadership (PAL) Program is designed to give all students who participate in it’s activities the basic skills and knowledge needed to start the alumni chapter of their life.
+The year-end capstone conference, PAL-NYC, is designed to give the students who excelled in each required PAL activity the skills which will put them a step ahead of their peers once they return home.
+World Link has seen the top ten percent who attended this conference from the last two years go on to be alumni leaders in their home communities.
+After this year’s conference, we have no doubts on the success of this conference’s third generation.

 The 5-day long conference, starting May 3rd, 2018, began with a metro ride to the United Nations Headquarters.
 This year, participants enjoyed learning what the UN is about and seeing the council rooms where life-changing decisions are made.
 Following the tour, students participated in an in-depth discussion about the UN Sustainable Goals.
 This key visit allowed participants to see the important work of this global organization and are now able to identify 17 global issues their alumni projects can help solve by 2030.